 Genoa beaches: in Pegli the suburb rests

-Pegli will probably never win a prize for the most beautiful city beach on the ligurian coast.
+Pegli will probably never win a prize for the best or the most beautiful city beach on the ligurian coast.
 On this pebble beach, suburbia takes its urban vacations.
 Tourists hardly ever come to this place.

 The beach of Genoa-Pegli is bigger than Spiaggia Bocadasse.
 A beach bar and restaurants across the street round out Pegli’s spiaggia offerings.